 Is the agency satisfied that the document is unlocatable?

 To be satisfied that a document is unlocatable, the agency must first consider whether there are reasonable grounds to be satisfied the document has been or should be in the agency’s possession or control.
-Once satisfied, the agency must take all reasonable steps to find it.9
+Once that is established, the agency must take all reasonable steps to find it.10

 All reasonable steps

-Officers in relevant operational areas will often be able to assist in meeting the obligation to take all reasonable steps to find the document, for example by providing information about the document.
+Officers in relevant operational areas will often be able to help meet the obligation to take all reasonable steps to find the document, for example by providing information about the document.